 What was most exciting about the match set for Dominion was that it happened to be the company’s first-ever ladders match!
-This was a huge change for New Japan who never really had many gimmick matches compared to other promotions.
-It was a brutal match lasting over half an hour utilizing both men’s very different wrestling styles with Omega being more of a high flying and technical mastermind compared to Elgin’s huge strength and power advantage.
-In the end, Michael Elgin won the title and it was the first time in the belt’s history that the title was held by consecutive gaijins.
+This was a huge change for New Japan, who never really had many gimmick matches compared to other promotions.
+It was a brutal match lasting over half an hour, utilizing both men’s very different wrestling styles.
+Omega was more of a high-flying and technical mastermind than Elgin’s huge strength and power advantage.
+In the end, Michael Elgin won the title, and it was the first time in the belt’s history that consecutive gaijins held the title.

 History of The IWGP Intercontinental Title